space-bits/upgraded-garbanzo/docs/README.md

 ## Brief

 The project relies on an AWS Beanstalk instance.
-It is written in php relying on the Laravel and bootstrap frameworks.
+It is written using the Laravel and bootstrap frameworks.
+There is no database usage as it is unrequired; All the data is pulled live from one of the apis listed below.

 ### APIs used